hxida/jengine/README.md

 ## RELEASED

-### ReimaginedEngine (v0.1.6)
+### ReimaginedEngine (v0.1.7)
 ReimaginedEngine is being used for an active mod called "Friday of Reflection: Reimagined" which is being directed by N4KXR and TimRedGamerYT, with active LUA Scrpiter DragShot.
+This engine is also based on "HellEngine" so, this one's kinda a Beta release of HellEngine.
 Link: https://github.com/hxida/ReimaginedEngine

 ## UNRELEASED / UNDER DEVELOPMENT